-What will I study?Some of the topics are linked to work which has been started in KS3, the topics are:Unit 1CellsPhotosynthesis and plant leavesFood and EnergyDigestionThe respiratory system and cell respirationCo-ordination and controlEcological relationships and energy flowUnit 2
+What will I study?

+Some of the topics are linked to work which has been started in KS3, the topics are:

+Unit 1

+Cells

+Photosynthesis and plant leaves

+Food and Energy

+Digestion

+The respiratory system and cell respiration

+Co-ordination and control

+Ecological relationships and energy flow

+Unit 2

-Osmosis and plant transport The circulatory system The genome, chromosomes, DNA and genetics Reproduction, fertility and contraception Variation and natural selection Health, disease, defence mechanisms and treatments
+Osmosis and plant transport

+The circulatory system

+The genome, chromosomes, DNA and genetics

+Reproduction, fertility and contraception

+Variation and natural selection

+Health, disease, defence mechanisms and treatments

-The course allows you to learn about the natural world and discuss biology-based issues which affect our lives.
-Examples include heart disease, healthy eating, genetic engineering, pollution and the greenhouse effect.
+The course allows you to learn about the natural world and discuss scientific issues which affect our

+lives, such as heart disease, healthy eating, genetic engineering, pollution, the global climate emergency

+and medical ethics.

 Practical skills

-You will learn to plan and carry out experiments, analyse information, draw conclusions and make decisions.
-Studnets will carry out two assessed practicals (7.5%) in the final year of study (between January and April).
-This is followed in June by a written exam based on these practicals which is 17.5% of the final score.
+You will learn to plan and carry out experiments, analyse information, draw conclusions and make

+decisions.
+Students will carry out two assessed practicals (7.5%) in the final year of study (between

+January and April).
+This is followed in June by a written exam based on practical skills which is 17.5% of the final score.

+What exams will I take?

 The exam board used in Strathearn is CCEA.

 There are three exam papers and the practical assessment score is added to these.

-Where can I get more information?

 You should visit the school library and look at the biology books.
 Do you think you would like to study more about biology?
-You should also speak to your science teacher about your choices.
+You should also speak to your science teachers about your choices.